ATD 1-LAW

 False

-In insurance industry, an____________ contract requires the highest standard of good faith during disclosure of all material facts that could influence the decision of the other party
+In insurance industry, an________ contract requires the highest standard of good faith during disclosure of all material facts that could influence the decision of the other party

 Uberrimae fides

-__________refers to document issued by an insurance company that provides proof of insurance coverage until a final insurance policy can be issued.
+__________refers to a document issued by an insurance company that provides proof of insurance coverage until a final insurance policy can be issued.

 Certificate of insurance